jan25/changeloggen/NOTES.md

 - Write tests and setup CI based on github actions
 - Support --prs-since=DATETIME in addition to release.
 Maybe this is more useful
 - Use https://github.com/edgurgel/tentacat for calling github api
+- Pass OAuth to do more APIs hits per hour(not required)